ckyriaco/Capstone/README.md

 ### **Main Goal:**

-The goal of this project is to create an auditing system that allows authorized security admin at the Applied Research Associates (ARA) to audit their active directory servers to ensure CMMC compliance.
+The goal of this project is to create an auditing system that allows authorized security admin, at the Applied Research Associates (ARA), to audit their active directory servers for CMMC compliance.
 This process should be easily automated by being initiated as a task within any automation pipeline that ARA prefers.
 A framework for how to create additional audit fuctionality with pyad will be constructed as well.

 ***Functionality list to reach our main goal:***
-1. Using AD to identify computers, verify that the computer has a distinct name, the name follows the convention, and it requires the user to log in.
+1. Use AD to identify computers, verify that the computer has a distinct name, the name follows the convention, and it requires the user to log in.
 2. List the users and computers in AD who have not logged in in N days.
 3. Produce a list of users who have not changed their password in N days.
 4. Produce a list of users in a given AD section (i.e., restrict.ara.com) who have administrative privileges